stephen1776/CI_PS/README.md

-# CI_PS
-Calculus I: Problems and Solutions
+# Calculus I: Problems and Solutions
+## Description ##
+Information such as corrections will appear here.